winesapOS/winesapOS/README.md

     ```

 2. Snapper is used to take Btrfs snapshots/backups (1) every time Pacman installs, upgrades, or removes a package and (2) every month.
 Refer to the [Btrfs Backups](#btrfs-backups) section for more information on how to manage those snapshots.

+### Two or More Set Ups of winesapOS Cause an Unbootable System

+**Challenge: winesapOS uses labels for file system mounts which confuses the system if more than one label is found.**

+**Solution:**

+1. **Change the file system label of at least the root file system** on one of the winesapOS drives.
+It is recommended to change all of the labels on that same drive. **This can cause an unbootable system.** Manually review the contents of `/etc/fstab` to ensure it is correct.

+    ```
+    lsblk -o name,label
+    export DEVICE=vda
+    sudo -E exfatlabel /dev/${DEVICE}2 wos-drive0
+    sudo -E fatlabel /dev/${DEVICE}3 WOS-EFI0
+    sudo sed -i s'/LABEL=WOS-EFI/LABEL=WOS-EFI0/'g /etc/fstab
+    sudo -E e2label /dev/${DEVICE}4 winesapos-boot0
+    sudo sed -i s'/LABEL=winesapos-boot/LABEL=winesapos-boot0/'g /etc/fstab
+    sudo btrfs filesystem label / winesapos-root0
+    sudo btrfs filesystem show /
+    sudo sed -i s'/LABEL=winesapos-root/LABEL=winesapos-root0/'g /etc/fstab
+    lsblk -o name,label
+    ```

 ## Frequently Asked Questions (FAQ)